How To Control Cherry Shrimp Population?

 How To Catch The Cherry Shrimps?

-Whether it is to sell the shrimps or give them away, you need to catch the shrimps first.
-There are basically 2 ways you can catch the shrimps: Using a net or making a shrimp trap.
+Whether you want to sell or give the shrimp away, you need to catch them first.
+There are basically two ways to catch shrimp: using a net or making a shrimp trap.

 Using A Net

-This is the most convenient way.
-Just get an aquarium fishing net and start catching the shrimps.
+This is the most convenient method.
+You just need to get an aquarium fishing net and start catching shrimp.
 But you have to be careful here.

 When a shrimp has gotten inside the net, press the net against the glass so that the shrimp can’t jump out of the net.
 This has happened too many times with me.